withastro/astro/.changeset/giant-ravens-look.md

 'astro': minor
 ---

 Adds a new `astro:routes:resolved` hook to the Integration API.
-Makes updates to the `astro:build:done` hook by deprecating `routes` and adding a new `assets` map
+Also update the `astro:build:done` hook by deprecating `routes` and adding a new `assets` map.

 When building an integration, you can now get access to routes inside the `astro:routes:resolved` hook: